News

 SUPPORT PROVIDED BY HAPE PROJECT IN 2026

-- HAPE Training Sessions on Conflicts of Interest and Whistleblower Protection
+- HAPE Training Sessions on Conflicts of Interest (26-30 January 2026) and Protection of Whistleblowers (9-13 February 2026)

 As part of its action aimed at strengthening and implementing the Integrity Plan, the HAPE project organised two training sessions for the eight regions of the Kosovo Police, focusing on conflicts of interest and whistleblower protection.
 More than 200 police officers participated in these two sessions.
 Interpretation in Albanian and Serbian was also provided by the project.
 For the delivery of these training sessions, the HAPE project engaged an expert from Civipol, who provided technical and operational expertise based on European Union standards and best practices.
 The objective of the trainings was to enhance participants' understanding of the legal, ethical related risks, and to promote a culture of integrity, transparency and accountability within the Kosovo Police.